 What to Look Out For

-It's significant to distinguish what you really get a hold of when you pay for a new toilet, as you would not like to be booking plumbers if all the components you need for fitting are not at hand.
+It's significant to distinguish on what you get a hold of when you pay for a new toilet, as you would not like to be booking plumbers if all the components you need for fitting are not at hand.
 Most modern toilets will come with a pan and cistern and seat however this is usually an option as you can sometimes get to choose between a standard close toilet seat and a soft close version.

 What isn't included?